 - Rhode Island

-And, hey, if your state has strict fireworks laws, leave the pyrotechnics to the professionals and find a professional display to enjoy, like these 10 of America’s most spectacular Fourth of July fireworks shows.
+Legal fireworks can also only have a maximum of 50 milligrams of pyrotechnic composition.
+Anything greater than that amount is considered unregulated.
+Also, if it’s missing a warning label, they’re likely illegal; it’s required by federal law for all fireworks to have a warning label.
+If your state has strict fireworks laws, leave the pyrotechnics to the professionals and find a display to enjoy, like one of America’s most spectacular 4th of July fireworks shows.